tv2/sofie-server/db/dumps/README.md

 cd sofie-server/db/dumps
 mongodump "mongodb://localhost:3001" --oplog --out=./meteor
 ```
+*note*: equivalent too the above command is `yarn run dump-database` from the `sofie-server` root folder.
+In this case you don't have to install mongotools for your distro.

-this will create a dump of the database in the `meteor` sub-folder.
+this will create a dump of the database in the `meteor` sub-folder (git excluded!).
 In the next steps we'll use this to restore the database in our containerized MongoDB.
 Once restored - you can safely remove the `meteor` sub-folder.

 2. Stop `tv-automation-server-core` - we don't need it anymore.
 3. Open third terminal: :